masak1112/ambs/README.md

-### Recomendation of output folder structure and name convention
+### Recomendation for output folder structure and name convention

 ```
 ├── ExtractedData